rahulinux/compliance/README.md

 ![compliance demo](https://raw.github.com/rahulinux/compliance/master/security.png)

-# Why this script reuqired ?
+# Why this script is required ?

 if you want enhancing server security through a variety of means which results in a much more secure server operating environment, then script is useful for you.